vmware-archive/nsxraml/md-version/nsxvapi.md

 security group.

 ### /2.0/services/policy/virtualmachine/{ID}/securityactions
-Working with Security Actions Applicable on a Virtual Machine
+Working With Security Actions Applicable on a Virtual Machine
 ----

 * **get** *(secured)*: You can retrieve the security actions applicable on a virtual machine for